derekphilipau/glazypress/docs/about/health-warning.md

 Toxicity and food safety is a complicated issue that depends upon a number of factors, including the toxicity of ingredients, glaze durability and flaws, leaching, and how well a glaze is fired from kiln to kiln.
 To make the situation even more problematic, government regulations differ by country and region.

-Ceramic recipes "do not travel well" and are very sensitive to differences in materials, preparation (seiving and ball milling), application, firing, and cooling.
-Even for well-known and well-tested glazes, your results may be significantly different from others.
-Therefore,knowledge of how to test and adjust glazes is extremely important.

 ***Given these variables, no one on Glazy can tell you with absolute certainty whether or not a specific glaze is "food-safe".
-Glazy itself makes no claim and accepts no liability as to the food safety or toxicity of recipes listed on the glazy.org website.***
+Glazy itself makes no claim and accepts no liability as to the food safety or toxicity of recipes listed on the glazy.org website.
+The only way for you to know with absolute certainty if your glaze is safe is to a) do not include any regulated metals like lead & cadmium or b) have your glaze tested by a certified lab.***

 If you are making functional ware, it is your responsibility to educate yourself as much as possible and to ensure that you do not harm your customers.

 There are a number of glaze books and classes that can teach you guidelines and ways to test for toxicity.
 Listed below are a few online articles:

-[Copper Leaching and Glaze Durability ](https://www.ceramicmaterialsworkshop.com/uploads/5/9/1/2/59124729/031218-peter_berg-final_draft.pdf) by Peter Berg and Matt Katz.
+[Copper Leaching and Glaze Durability ](https://www.ceramicmaterialsworkshop.com/uploads/5/9/1/2/59124729/031218-peter_berg-final_draft.pdf) by Peter Berg and Matt Katz

+[An Overview of Glaze and Glazing Safety](/downloads/carty/GlazeSafety-Carty-2014.pdf) by William M. Carty and Hyojin Lee

+[NCECA Presentation: An Overview of Glaze and Glazing Safety](./health-carty) by William M. Carty and Hyojin Lee

 [Glaze Stability and Food Safety](https://ceramicartsnetwork.org/ceramic-recipes/reference/glaze-stability-and-food-safety/#) by Sherman Hall